Nov 7, 2024

 2. There may be a faster way to pay down credit card debt

-American households carry an average of about $6,000 in credit card debt, according to a recent NerdWallet study.
+American credit card holders carry an average of more than $6,300 in credit card debt, according to Transunion.

-Debt consolidation allows you to combine many different loans (or credit card balances) into a single loan with one set regular monthly payment and a defined repayment term.
-In addition to simplifying your life and possibly helping you pay your debt off sooner, you could also save money in interest.
+A debt consolidation loan may help you manage that credit card debt.
+You could use debt consolidation to combine several credit card balances into one fixed rate, fixed term loan.
+This loan would have one set regular monthly payment and a defined repayment term.
+In addition to simplifying your life and possibly helping you pay your debt off sooner; you could also save money on interest.

 3. Interest costs both money and time

 The bottom line?
-It’s always a good idea to find ways to reduce higher-interest debt, but it’s especially important as interest rates continue to rise.
+It’s always a good idea to find manageable ways to reduce higher-interest debt.
 Once you are debt-free, you can redirect those payments toward other important goals, like saving for a house or retirement.

 4. Many Americans struggle to pay for medical care

-Even with the benefit of insurance, medical debt from uncovered or partially covered procedures can build up quickly.
-But with the right planning, you can pay off your medical debt and get back on the road to financial wellness.
+But with some thoughtful planning, you can pay off your medical debt and get back on the road to financial wellness.
 In addition to careful budgeting, a personal loan could be a key part of the solution.

 5. Personal loans can help with expenses and savings